 Dirty Hotel Rooms vs Traveler Loyalty

 Maintaining customer loyalty is key in the hospitality industry, as acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.
 Traveler loyalty is impacted by the perceived and actual cleanliness of hotel rooms, as travelers note room quality as the number one reason for selecting a hotel.
-Missing the mark with dirty hotel rooms has a lasting impact on the overall guest experience.
+Missing the mark on dirty hotel rooms has a lasting impact on the overall guest experience.

 Anyone who travels for business has felt that uneasy feeling when you open the door to your hotel room, holding your breath as you walk through the threshold.
 We are hoping for a clean, well-appointed room that will make a great home-away-from-home.
 However, what we sometimes get is a dirty hotel room that makes us wish we hadn't left our disinfectant wipes at home.
 As a result, we spend the next nights trying to avoid touching compromised spaces and holding the remote control with our sleeve.
 A recent article in Time Magazine highlights the dirtiest places in your hotel room.
 Light switches and TV remote controls were at the top of the list - not surprising as they are high touch surfaces that are not often cleaned.
 However, bedspreads, drinking glasses and coffee pots were also highly ranked.
 In addition, the bathroom has been shown to be a breeding ground for bacteria in a study in the American Journal of Infection Control, simply because of the spread of bacteria from flushing the toilet.